Forest - Hunting Strength

 My father taught me to use the driga.

-My mothers are very proud of him.
+My mothers are so proud of him.

 “Did he ever want to be chief?”
 I once asked Elder mother.